8 April 2025

 Barrels are like choosing the perfect pair of shoes—you’ve got to find the one that fits your style.

-A good stock can stabilize your aim and dramatically cut down on both vertical and horizontal recoil.
-Think of it as the foundation of your weapon, giving you the steadiness you need. - Tactical Stocks: These are great for reducing sway and stabilizing your aim during prolonged fire.
+- Tactical Stocks: These are great for reducing sway and stabilizing your aim during prolonged fire.

 - Adjustable Stocks: These offer a balance between recoil control and handling speed.